 Dental Care for Athletes

 What do sports have to do with your oral health?
 More than you think!
-Adults and children getting involved in sports should all take the easy precaution of wearing mouth protection.
+Adults and children who are involved in sports should use the easy precaution of wearing mouth protection.
 Simply making a smart choice about what to drink after exercise will also have a positive and long-lasting impact on your oral health.
 Keep these things in mind this season as you and your family get active!

 Athletes in any contact sport are required to wear some kind of mouth protection, and the average person involved in sports activities should follow this example.
 A mouth guard helps prevent damage to the teeth, jaw, cheeks, tongue, and lips.